marcopennekamp/lore/specification/modules.md

 ### Companion Modules

 A type and a module may share a name.
 A module that bears the same name as a type is called a **companion module**.
-This module is *expected*, by convention, to contain functions for working with the type.
-For example, the `Option` type has a companion module `Option` that contains functions for working with options, such as `Option.get`.
+This module usually contains definitions that will be used with the module name.
+For example, the `Option` type has a companion module `Option` that contains a secondary constructor `Option.some`.

 **Struct objects** may also have a companion module, but an object's properties and its companion module's term bindings may not share a name.

 ###### Example

 ```
-module animal

-trait Animal
+trait Option[+A]

-module Animal do
+module Option do
-  func breed(mother: Animal, father: Animal): Option[Animal] = None
+  func some(value: A): Option[A] where A = Some(value)
 end
 ```